frnrbt/ondorse-home/index.md

     type: section_hero
     title: Building the missing compliance infrastructure for B2B relationships
     subtitle: >-
-      Customizable End-to-end business verification solution for customer onboarding and monitoring automation
+      Customizable end-to-end business verification solution for customer onboarding and monitoring automation
     content: >
       Financial institutions and marketplaces use Ondorse to reduce onboarding